mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 &#x3C;/section&#x3E;
 </pre>

 Once rendered in the browser, this would be a simple text box asking the client for optional username.
-In order to see what happens once the user click on the `#connect-btn`, lets take a look at the `app.jsx`, file, which is located at `/public/app.jsx`:
+In order to see what happens once the user click on the `#connect-btn`, lets take a look at the `app.jsx` file, which is located at `/public/app.jsx`:

 <pre lang="JavaScript">
 /** @jsx React.DOM */